 Last but not least, the destruction of heritage due to political and ideological interests has to be mentioned.
-And here I'd like to mention two very striking examples of destruction and reconstruction in the 20th century, namely the Bridge of Mostar on the one hand and the Berlin City Palace on the other.
-Whereas the Mostar Bridge is a symbol for the Balkan War, the Berlin City Palace shows the fault lines of German history and political power: the German division during the cold war and its reunification.

-Compared to the above examples, the Hohenzollern City Palace in Berlin may be a trifle; however, it illustrates well the political interests involved.
+And here I'd like to mention another striking example of destruction and reconstruction in the 20th century, Berlin City Palace.
+The Berlin City Palace shows the fault lines of German history and political power during the German division during the Cold War.
+Compared to the above-mentioned examples, the Hohenzollern City Palace in Berlin may be a trifle; however, it illustrates well the political interests that were involved.
 On the basis of the City Palace we may not only show the political and ideological understanding of the former GDR and its approach to history and heritage, but also that of today's German government.

 The Palace was completely demolished on 7.9.1950.
 One of the reasons for the demolition was that the decadence ascribed to the Hohenzollern did not match with the Socialist image of a society of workers and farmers as it was propagated by the GDR.
 Therefore the material traces of Germany's monarchist history and heritage needed to be destroyed in order to lay the foundations for a new ideology.
 And as it has been mentioned before, the new ideology of the GDR socialism was supposedly to be implemented "without history" and thus "untainted" by the past.

-In it's stead the Palace of the Republic was erected, a building which reflected the political ideology of the GDR.
-Its use concept consisted in satisfying real and imagined needs for entertainment, communication, and an administration, which was close to the people.
+In its stead the Palace of the Republic - and also unofficially known as Erich's Lamp Shop - was erected, a building which reflected the political ideology of the GDR.
+The concept for its use consisted in satisfying real and imagined needs for entertainment, communication, and an administration, which was close to the people.
 So much for history; but how about the present?
-Let us return to the Berlin City Palace or respectively to the Palace of the Republic, a currently hot topic in the capital of Germany.
+Let us return to the Berlin City Palace or respectively to the Palace of the Republic,

-In the last months, the Palace of the Republic has been destroyed; the demolition is due to be completed in 2008.
-The goal is to resurrect the former Hohenzollern Palace, of which at place, no stone is left.
+The demolition of the Palace of the Republic was completed in 2008 and the Palace of the Republic is now completely destroyed.
+The goal is to resurrect the former Hohenzol-lern Palace, of which at place, no stone is left.
 If you listen closely to the undertones in the arguments for this demolition and the planned reconstruction of the former City Palace or at least its facade, it is again about history and it is again about political ideologies.
+In March 2020 the reconstruction of the palace has nearly been finished and - to express it sarcastically - it seems that the German population is satisfied with the restoration of the material attestation of former power.